What is Digital Behavioral Intelligence?

 What about risky applicants or fraudsters- both very hot topics in financial services today.

-As I stated before, DBI can break down root causes, understand intentions, and predict their future actions.
+As I stated before, Digital Behavioral Intelligence can break down root causes, understand intentions, and predict future actions.

 In the context of risk & fraud, did they hesitate on the “have you ever smoked” question, see that there were drop-downs, start filling them out and then go back and click no?